pec0ra/cooperation/README.md

 ## References

-Helbing, D. & Yu, W. (2009).
-The outbreak of cooperation among success-driven individuals under noisy conditions. *Proceedings of the National Academy of Sciences of the United States of America (PNAS), 106,* 3680–3685.
+Helbing, D., & Yu, W. (2009).
+The outbreak of cooperation among success-driven individuals under noisy conditions. *Proceedings of the National Academy of Sciences, 106*(10), 3680-3685.

 Helbing, D., Yu, W., & Rauhut, H. (2011).
-Self-Organization and Emergence in Social Systems: Modeling the Coevolution of Social Environments and Cooperative Behavior. *Journal of Mathematical Sociology 35,* 177-208.
+Self-organization and emergence in social systems: Modeling the coevolution of social environments and cooperative behavior. *The Journal of Mathematical Sociology, 35*(1-3), 177-208.

+Cong, R., Wu, B., Qiu, Y., & Wang, L. (2012).
+Evolution of cooperation driven by reputation-based migration. *PloS one, 7*(5), e35776.

 (Add the bibliographic references you intend to use) (Explain possible extension to the above models)